yanuarakhid/vokoscreen/README.md

 **GUI**
-For transparent effects in the area, counter, and showclick, a switched-on compositer is needed, otherwise the surfaces appear in black.
+For transparent effects in the area, countdown, and showclick, a switched-on compositer is needed, otherwise the surfaces appear in black.

 **Translat**
 Please translate only at Transifex, it is very easy.